PowerShell-and-WinOps-user-group-Paris/Github-Actions/Instructions.md

 Change the message in issue-message

+Commit the change and push it

+Create a new issue in your repos and go to actions to see what happen.

 ## Step 3: Run pester tests on Windows

+Copy the files and folder from the artefact directory to the root directory of your repos This files contains a test script and a module named demomodule.
+The goals is to performe pester test on the module.

 ## Step 4: Run pester tests on Linux